Azure Key Vault

 The Azure Security Center helps with meeting security requirements through the definition of security policies used to maintain the desired configuration of workloads.
 Policies defined in the Azure subscription can be adapted to the type of workload or to the sensitivity of the data being protected.
 Azure Security Center can also provide security recommendations for resources such as compute, networking, SQL, storage, and applications.
 In this demonstration, you will learn how to configure a security policy and assess the security of Azure resources.

-To follow along with the steps in this demonstration, you must be on Security Center's standard pricing tier.
-Microsoft offers a 60-day trial which is also sufficient.
+To follow along with the steps in this demonstration, you must be on Security Center's Standard pricing tier.

 About the Author